open-component-model/ocm/docs/reference/ocm_bootstrap_configuration_toi-bootstrapping.md

 it has to provide information to tell the executor what to install, while the user configuration is used to describe the instance specific settings.

-Back to the example of a helminstaller executor, the executor config contained in the package resource describes the helm chart, which should be installed and the way how the user input is mapped to chart values.
+Back to the example of a helm installer executor, the executor config contained in the package resource describes the helm chart, which should be installed and the way how the user input is mapped to chart values.
 Here, also the localizations are described in an executor specific way.